erfianugrah/video-resizer/docs/features/kv-chunking.md

    - Consider raising for videos rarely accessed with ranges

 2. **Optimize Chunk Size for Content**:
-   - The default 5MB is optimal for most use cases
+   - The default 10MB is optimal for most use cases
-   - Smaller chunks (1-2MB) may be better for videos with frequent seeking
+   - Smaller chunks (2-5MB) may be better for videos with frequent seeking
-   - Larger chunks (8-10MB) may be better for sequential streaming of large files
+   - The current 10MB setting provides a good balance for sequential streaming

 3. **Monitor and Adjust Cache TTLs**:
    - Longer TTLs reduce origin load